mousepawmedia/devdocs/network/source/guides/building.rst

 :file:`libdeps/libs/lib`.
 The build systems in all of our other repositories look for the library files at these locations by default.

-..
-WARNING:: To make it easier to update ``libdeps`` later, DO NOT EVER commit
+..  warning:: To make it easier to update ``libdeps`` later, DO NOT EVER commit
     changes on the ``devel``, ``fresh``, or ``stable`` branches directly.

 .. _gbuild_libgit_aclocal: